HackedRico/packer-window-srv-2022/README.md

 1. **VirtualBox**: Install VirtualBox on your system
 2. **Packer**: Install HashiCorp Packer
-3. **Internet Connection**: For downloading the Windows Server 2022 ISO
+3. **Windows Server 2022 ISO**: The template defaults to downloading the evaluation ISO directly from Microsoft (`var.iso_url` in `windows2022.pkr.hcl`).
+To supply your own copy, download it manually, place it somewhere convenient (for example `images/windows-srv-2022.iso`), and override `iso_url`.
+4. **Internet Connection**: Required for the ISO download, Windows updates, and grabbing PowerShell modules during the build

 ## File Structure